flashcordon/Recommandations/Podcasts-en-anglais.md

 - [Sapiens](https://www.sapiens.org/sapiens-podcast/)
 > SAPIENS podcast hosts Jen Shannon, Esteban Gómez, and Chip Colwell speak with anthropologists from around the globe to help us uncover what makes us human.
 Durée des épisodes : 20 minutes à 1h.
 En anglais.
 - [Anthropology - University of Oxford](https://podcasts.ox.ac.uk/series/anthropology)
+> Podcasts from the School of Anthropology and Museum Ethnography.
+The School is renowned for its contributions to anthropological theory, its commitment to long-term ethnographic fieldwork, and its association with the Pitt Rivers Museum and the anthropology of visual and material culture.
+Home to over forty academic staff, over a hundred doctoral students, twelve Master’s programmes, and two undergraduate degrees (Human Sciences; Archaeology and Anthropology), Oxford anthropology is one of the world’s largest and most vibrant centres for teaching and research in the discipline.
+Durée des épisodes : 40 minutes à 1h20.
 - [The Human Zoo](https://www.bbc.co.uk/programmes/b036tbly)
 > The Human Zoo explores the foibles, quirks and behaviour of that most fascinating of species - us.
 On BBC Radio 4.
 Durée des épisodes : 30 minutes.
 - [Origin stories](https://leakeyfoundation.org/originstories/)